 Since the time immemorial, animals have been an integral part of our food.
-They have been used to obtain food like milk, eggs, meat, etc. Other than the food, we use them even for some basic requirements like wool, silk, labor, etc. The population has reached its peak especially in a country like India.
+They have been used to obtain food like milk, eggs, meat, etc. Other than the food, we use them even for some basic requirements like wool, silk, labour, etc. The population has reached its peak especially in a country like India.
 The population explosion has led to greater demand for basic requirements such as food, shelter, clothing, etc. To meet the increasing requirements and demands we need to apply a greater effort.
 One of such efforts to meet the food demand is animal husbandry.
 Animal husbandry includes cattle farming, poultry farming, fisheries, apiculture, etc. Here we will learn about cattle farming.

 Animal husbandry is the science of farming of animal livestock.
 It includes caring, breeding and management of livestock.
 Animal husbandry is a large scale business where animals that provide us food are reared, bred, sheltered and cared in a farm or regions which are specially built for them.
 Animal husbandry was initiated with cattle farming.
 Under the cattle farming, livestock such as cows, goats, buffalo, sheep, etc. are reared.
 Later, animal husbandry was even extended to poultry farming, fisheries, apiculture, etc. And this extends a helping hand to increasing needs of the generations.

-Cattle farming involves rearing and management of two types of animals- one group for food requirements like milk and another for labor purposes like plowing, irrigation, etc. Animals which provide milk are called milch/dairy animals.
-For example, goats, buffalo, cows, etc. Animals which are used for labor are called draught animals.
+Cattle farming involves rearing and management of two types of animals- one group for food requirements like milk and another for labour purposes like ploughing, irrigation, etc. Animals which provide milk are called milch/dairy animals.
+For example, goats, buffalo, cows, etc. Animals which are used for labour are called draught animals.